wiktorkisielewski/senti_one/README.md

 To use the app, go to:
 ```
-localhost:80
+localhost:8080
 ```
-Submit some data and check if it is visible in database (instructions bellow)
+Use the buttons and text input to insert something into postgresql database (via `POST`) or to test what happens if `GET` request is sent.

 ## DATABASE
 To enter the database please enter the container: